elliottback/Whisky-Reviews/reviews/Master of Malt 11 - 15.md

 * **Taste:** toffee, syrup, and rounded oak
 * **Finish:** coconut, minerality, rich cream

-No age statement here, but this is a smooth sipping-on-ice sort of whisky that goes down like a piña colada.
+No age statement here, but this is a smooth sipping-on-ice sort of whisky that goes down like a piï¿½a colada.
 It's inoffensive, and while I'd never buy it, I've had far worse Canadians.

 **Rating: 58/100**